 Create Your Own Playlists

-While learning how to promote your music on streaming platforms, you’ll need to employ some hands-on strategies.
+While developing an effective music marketing plan, you’ll need to employ some hands-on strategies.
 One of these is creating your own playlists.

 You should curate playlists with your favorite tracks.
 Not only will fans enjoy seeing what you like listening to, but you can forge relationships with other artists in your genre.